Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Had I been more astute I might have seen that I had never been happier than at this moment, nor perhaps, would I be again.
 Instead I allowed that this – the morning sun on glistening dew, the grinding sound of steel mills, the gentle murmur of people, the melodic string instruments, and the beautiful girlfriend – that this was all a part of life's timeless mosaic for me.
 I was a blessed child of the universe and I had no reason to think that I was not immortal.

 * Toga parties were at the top of the fantasized sensual merriment scale in 1963.
-It is worth noting that, despite the existence of Playboy magazine and an occasional news note about loose morals, toga parties, in their dreamed up form, never materialized.
-The fantasy was sarong like sheets for clothing and scant undergarments.
-The reality was sheets draped over your everyday regular clothes.
+It is worth noting that, despite the existence of Playboy magazine and an occasional news note about loose morals, toga parties, in their dreamed up form, never materialized, at least in my experience.
+The fantasy was sarong like sheets loosely draped as outer clothing and a male dream of scant undergarments.
+The reality was sheets over everyday regular clothes.
 That's if there ever was a toga party, which, honestly, I cannot recall.